shurupov/2020-11-otus-spring-shurupov/05-spring-shell/README.md

 - JUnit 5
 - Mockito
 - AssertJ
+- Context custom configuration for integration tests

+## How to build
-To build project to jar use command `maven package`
+`maven package`

+## How to start
-To start application use command `java -jar target/03-spring-shell-0.0.1-SNAPSHOT.jar`
+`java -jar target/03-spring-shell-0.0.1-SNAPSHOT.jar`